-Are you considering studying a Bachelor of Laws, but struggling to figure out how you’ll fit lecturers, library visits and study groups into your already busy schedule?
+Are you considering studying a Bachelor of Laws, but struggling to figure out how you’ll fit lectures, library visits and study groups into your already busy schedule?
 Good news: like most things these days, you can study your Law degree online through CDU.
 Read on to find out what’s involved.

 1. What will my study commitments be each week?

 Good question!
 Your law degree will be made up of a set of units.
 The number of units you study per semester is up to you.
 If you study full time, it’ll be four units.
 If you study part time, you’ll do between one and three units.